google/certificate-transparency/docs/SCTValidation.md

    theoretically not allow the pre-issuer to be a CA certificate).

 So to sum up *pre-issued* precertificates:
+ - The CA:
- - The CA builds a precertificate version of the certificate that includes the poison.
+     - builds a precertificate version of the certificate that includes the poison
- - Next, the CA modifies the Issuer and (optional) Authority Key Identifier extension in the precertificate to match the pre-issuer rather than the true issuer.
+     - modifies the Issuer and (optional) Authority Key Identifier extension in the precertificate to match the pre-issuer rather than the true issuer.
- - The CA signs the resulting precertificate using the pre-issuer's key.
+     - signs the resulting precertificate using the pre-issuer's key
- - The submits the whole chain (precert, pre-issuer, true-issuer, ... root) to the Log.
+     - submits the whole chain (precert, pre-issuer, true-issuer, ... root) to the Log.
+ - The Log:
+     - adjusts its validation of the submitted chain to allow for the extra ephemeral pre-issuer certificate (e.g. for EKU and path length checking)
- - The Log removes the poison and extracts the inner `tbsCertificate`.
+     - removes the poison and extracts the inner `tbsCertificate`
- - The Log notices that the direct issuer has the Certificate Transparency extended key usage, so treats the next entry in the chain as the true issuer.
+     - notices that the direct issuer has the Certificate Transparency extended key usage, so treats the next entry in the chain as the true issuer
- - The Log updates the Issuer and (optional) Authority Key Identifier extension to match the true issuer rather than the pre-issuer.
+     - updates the certificate's Issuer and (optional) Authority Key Identifier extension to match the true issuer rather than the pre-issuer
- - The Log combines the resulting inner `tbsCertificate` with the hash of the (true) issuer's key, to form the core `PreCert` data that the Log deals with.
+     - combines the resulting inner `tbsCertificate` with the hash of the (true) issuer's key, to form the core `PreCert` data that the Log deals with
- - The Log sends an SCT back to the CA, which includes a timestamp as usual but has a signature over data including the `PreCert` bundle of `tbsCertificate` and issuer key hash.
+     - sends an SCT back to the CA, which includes a timestamp as usual but has a signature over data including the `PreCert` bundle of `tbsCertificate` and issuer key hash.
  - The CA builds an SCT list extension that includes this SCT, attaches it to the original (un-poisoned) certificate, and signs the whole thing with the true issuer's key.